thegoldengoblin/Torrent-Leech-Gdrive/README.md

     ✓ Option to select either video will be uploaded as document or streamable ✓ Added /renewme command to clear the downloads which are not deleted automatically.
     ✓ Added support for youtube playlist 😐
+    ✓ Added supply for ".AVI" files to upload as video ✓ Fixed ETA...

 # TO-DO
 -   ~Gdrive file clonning using Gclone~ `DONE ✓`